twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

       * {{ i }}
     {% endfor %}

-Inside of a `for` loop block you can access some special variables:
+Inside of a `for` loop block you can access some special variables (if you don't need them, you can add `without loop` at the end of the `for` statement for a small speed boost):

 | Variable              | Description
 | --------------------- | -------------------------------------------------------------